 Moles come in all shapes and sizes; some raised and some flat.
 Almost every adult has moles; on average, we grow about 10 to 40 moles in our lifetimes.
 Those with lighter skin tend to have more moles.
 While moles are nothing much to worry about, you should know that:

 Moles can appear anywhere on our bodies, from our scalp, palms, toes and even under our nails.
 They may not look alike and can differ in colour, size or shape.
 However, they often have these traits:

 Melanoma, on the other hand, is slightly different.
-Moles with melanoma are often irregularly shaped, larger than the size of say a pencil eraser and contain many colours.
+Moles with melanoma may often be irregularly shaped, larger than the size of say a pencil eraser or contain many colours.
 We usually refer to the ABCDEs when examining moles or skin growths to check for signs of melanoma.

 When your mole is asymmetrical, it means one half does not match the other.
 Normal moles are always symmetrical.
 To check for asymmetry, you may use a ruler or just draw an imaginary line through the middle of the mole.
 Compare the two halves — do they look the same or match up in terms of shape?
 If it doesn’t, have the mole checked by a dermatologist.